yurivish/made-of-bits/rust-playground/made-of-bits/README.md

 These traits enable writing code that is parametric over any particular bit vector type.
 For convenience, the builders have access to their target bit vector type as an [associated type](https://doc.rust-lang.org/rust-by-example/generics/assoc_items/types.html), and the bit vectors similarly have access to their builder type, which helped greatly when writing parametric test functions and enabled reusing test code across all concrete implementations of these traits.

 ## WebAssembly bindings
-This package provides experimental work-in-progress WebAssembly bindings, implemented in `js.rs`.
-The bindings use another package I wrote, [`to_js`](https://github.com/iopsystems/to_js), which allows easy Rust–JS bindings for basic datatypes in under 750 lines of Rust.
-I didn't have a concrete use for these when I was implementing this package so they're in a proof of concept phase at the moment (but they do work!)
+This package provides experimental work-in-progress WebAssembly bindings to all of its bit vectors as well as the wavelet matrix, implemented in `js.rs`.
+The bindings use another package I wrote, [to_js](https://github.com/iopsystems/to_js), which implements basic Rust–JS bindings in under 750 lines of Rust.
+I didn't have a concrete use for WebAssembly bindings when I was implementing this package so they're in a bit a proof of concept phase at the moment (but they do work!)

 ## Future work